-We will harness technologies to empower the most marginalised, ensuring fair access to technology and supporting robust and inclusive democracies
+We harness technologies to empower the most marginalised, ensuring fair access to technology and supporting robust and inclusive democracies.

 Technology poses a huge threat to basic rights: it has eviscerated privacy, amplified prejudice and undermined democracy.
 There is growing evidence of the need to reframe technology’s role in a world with an increasingly unequal distribution of wealth and power.

 The Founders believe that technology can and should act as a catalyst for greater equality, helping to address the root causes of injustice.

 - Embedded as a key tool for advancing human rights across the globe

 - Accessible wherever it is needed to promote people’s basic rights

 - Developed with the protection of human rights as a core principle